NIS2 in Germany: What the Delay in National Implementation Means for Companies & Why Preparation Is Key

 Now, under the new coalition, the entire process must start again.
 The German NIS 2 Implementation Act was passed by the Cabinet on July 30, but, according to parliamentary procedure, the draft law has to be resubmitted, reviewed, and debated anew.
 The best-case scenario would be a new national law by late 2025, but it could be 2026 before it takes effect.

-This delay has been widely criticised, with the European Commission even issuing formal warnings to Germany and others for missing the implementation deadline.
+The delay has prompted formal reminders from the European Commission to Member States that have not yet completed transposition.
+While no formal grace period has been indicated, enforcement timelines will ultimately depend on the final German implementation act.
 What’s more concerning is that there are no signs of a grace period.
 Once the law is passed, companies will be expected to comply immediately.
 There’ll be no soft start or phasing in, as was the case in other EU member states.

 In practice, this means German companies must act now before the law arrives.
 Because once it does, the countdown clock on compliance and fines will already be ticking.